 Directed by Robert Hampton (Riccardo Freda)

 ‘Back in the day’ the average horror film was more tolerated than welcomed.
-Riccardo Freda’s Italian L’orribile segreto del Dr. Hichcock was initially released to the critical silence elicited by most horror pictures.
+Riccardo Freda’s Italian L’orribile segreto del Dr. Hichcock was initially released to the same critical silence then granted most horror pictures.
 That changed after it was championed by the surrealists, who considered its transgressor doctor a surrealist hero in pursuit of a delirious objective: an ultimate rapture.
 It was frequently mentioned in the company of other surrealist-approved films like Duck Soup, King Kong and Peter Ibbetson.
 Then the usually dry The Monthly Film Bulletin expanded its remarks to note in Hichcock a new kind of cinematic insider spoofery, years before Brian De Palma: director ‘Robert Hampton’ and writer ‘Julyan Perry’ affectionately restage motifs and situations from Alfred Hitchcock movies.
 The movie is serious, but its title is a sly pun.
 Even the MFB realized that all of the film’s credits had been Anglicized, to give the impression of an English production.
 The names weren’t changed to protect the innocent, but to fool Italian audiences, who like everyone else in the early ’60s preferred Hammer films to home-grown horrors.

 Released in America two years later with a down-market ‘do you dare’ ad campaign, The Horrible Dr. Hichcock surprised viewers with an unthinkable theme: necrophilia.
 The ad copy danced poetically around the taboo subject matter: “The candle of his lust burnt brightest in the shadow of the grave!” … “His secret was a coffin named desire!”
 The dialogue makes no overt mention of any such forbidden activity, but the central image on view is the sight of the indeed horrible doctor suffering his ‘unholy desires,’ grimacing in stress as he tries to resist his compulsion.
 Whenever Doc Hichcock is on screen alone, the delirium factor shoots through the roof.
 Roman Vlad’s funereal, swooning music score — with the BEST morbid theme ever for a horror movie — seems to drive him forward.
 And when he reaches the object of his passion the images launch into chromatic expressionism: a white-tiled surgery holding room suddenly lights up in a fiery red representing unadulterated LUST.
 The red light that suffuses the scenes is pure cinema — it has no organic source.